|Country Information & Lifestyle|

 Acklins and Crooked Island are two of the four islands forming an atoll which hugs the shallow waters of the Bight of Acklins.

 Acklins Island is one of the least known islands of The Bahamas and comprises the southern and southeastern part of the chain.
 The terrain is hilly and desolate, with unusual rock formations, and varied plant and animal life, including an occasional swamp turtle.
-Along its coastline are numerous hidden coves with extensive, beautiful beaches and a number of tiny, colorful, villages.
+Along its coastline are numerous hidden coves with extensive, beautiful beaches and a number of tiny, colourful, villages.

 Crooked Island opens onto the Windward Passage, the diving point between the Caribbean Sea and the Bahamas, and is the place for doing absolutely nothing.
 The friendly people on this island will make your stay a memorable one.
 It is said that Columbus called it Fragrant Island because of the aroma of its many herbs, one scent was cascarilla bark, used to flavour Campari liquor, as well as the native Cascarilla Liquer which is exported.